How Do You Eliminate IBS, SIBO, and Gut Issues?

 You see, IBS is not a disease.
 It is a label we put on a set of symptoms.
 Here's the thing -

-A majority of people with IBS have microbial overgrowth in the intestines, which can be treated.
+A majority of people with IBS have microbial overgrowth in the intestines, SIBO, which can be treated.

 But that is a root problem that most doctors are not looking for.
-That's a shame, because there are several tests now that help us sort this out.
+That's a shame, because there are several tests now that help us sort out SIBO (small intestine bacterial overgrowth) and as well as yeast or Candida overgrowth.
 And practical treatments as well.

 Luckily, there are doctors to help.